M-A-P-Organisation/discord-bot/README.md

 # discord-bot
-a discord bot to interact with the m-a-p
+A discord bot to interact with the m-a-p

-## installation:
+## Installation:

-this repository should be used as a submodule of the m-a-p.
+This repository should be used as a submodule of the m-a-p.